arstercz/mha_manager_consul/README.md

 ### consul-template

-`consul-template` watch the keys based on mysqlxxx.tpl, when the keys changed, it generate mysqlxxx.conf file.
+`consul-template` watch the keys based on mysqlxxx.tpl, when the keys changed, it generate mysqlxxx.conf file, only running on the host that have installed MHA manager.

 We use mysql3308.tpl to explain:

 #### start consul-template